microsoft/Windows-IoT-Samples/VirtualMicrophoneArrayDriver/Cpp/README.md

 The name of the driver in this sample is `virtualaudiomicarray`.

 ## Source Code And Binaries
-You can find the source code for this sample by downloading a zip of all of our samples, Then navigated to the `samples\VirtualMicrophoneArrayDriver`.
+You can find the source code for this sample by downloading a zip of all of our sample folder, and navigating to the `samples\VirtualMicrophoneArrayDriver`.
 Make a copy of the folder on your disk and open the solution file from Visual Studio.

 Originally derived from the [SYSVAD driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/audio/sysvad), this sample illustrates how to construct a virtual microphone array at runtime using monoaural audio devices present on the system.